-Brookdale Community College is pleased to announce Angela Kariotis as the College’s first Director of Diversity and Inclusion.
+Brookdale Community College is pleased to announce Angela Kariotis as their first Director of Diversity and Inclusion.
 This position will elevate and accelerate the College’s twenty-first-century vision for inclusive excellence.

 “We are fortunate to bring Angela Kariotis here to the College from Seton Hall.
 She already has a national name from her “Walking the Beat” initiative where she helps train police officers on diversity issues,” said Dr. David Stout, president of Brookdale Community College.
 “Our employees have been working on many initiatives to enhance equity and inclusion throughout our community, but there is much more to do.”